danielneil/Wario/README.md

 This tool's usage equates to what is basically a Denial of Service (DoS) attack, and as result should only be used on infrastructure that YOU own or that YOU are responsible for.

-Therefore, don't use this tool to do anything negligent and use absolutely at your own risk.
+Therefore, **do not** use this tool to do anything negligent and use absolutely at your own risk.

 ## Setup